kanchanabalamurugan/kanchanabalamurugan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on various projects related to web development, Java programming, cybersecurity, and data management.
+- 🔭 I’m currently working on various projects related to web development, cybersecurity, and data management.
 - 🌱 I’m currently learning advanced Java, Firebase, web security tools, and C programming concepts.
-- 👯 I’m looking to collaborate on software development, web applications, and cybersecurity research.
+- 👯 I’m looking to collaborate on software development, web applications.
 - 🤔 I’m looking for help with optimizing Java programs, database management, and advanced web security techniques.
 - 💬 Ask me about Java, Firebase, cybersecurity tools, and web development.
 - 📫 How to reach me:[kanchanabalamurugan497@gmail.com]